Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/general-configuration.md

 File sharing allows sending files across your local network to other Windows devices, and it's a part of network discovery.

 File sharing is disabled by default on Windows.
-However, you can only use it on Atlas by running the `Enable File Sharing.cmd` file.
+However, you can only use it on Atlas by running the `Enable File Sharing.cmd` script.

 ### Network Navigation Pane